 How to send money to Sudan

-When sending money to Sudan from the U.S., you have various options.
+You have options when you send money Sudan.
 Do you know which one works best for you?

 How do I compare transfer companies when sending money to Sudan?

 - Exchange rate and fees.
 Some money transfer companies offer highly competitive exchange rates, but make up for it by charging high fees.
-You may also find companies that offer no-fee services, but provide unfavorable exchange rates.
-Comparing how much money the recipient stands to receive should give you a clear indication of the better deal.
+You may also find companies that offer no-fee services but provide unfavorable exchange rates.
+Comparing how much money the recipient stands to receive should give you a clear picture of the better deal.

 - Ways to send money.
-Since the Sudanese pound is an exotic currency, not many U.S. banks offer fund transfer services to Sudan.
-Ones that do allow you to make a transfer online, in person or over the phone.
-Some money transfer companies have stores you can visit to send money in person.
-You’ll find the most options in the online world.
+See if your money transfer company will allow you to make a transfer online, in person or over the phone.
+Some even have stores you can visit to send money in person.

 - Turnaround time.
-Money transfer companies tend to process electronic fund transfers quicker when compared to banks.
-While the former may take one to three days, the latter can take up to 12 days.
-If you’re sending money to a cash pickup location, the transfer can go through in minutes.
+Money transfer companies tend to process electronic fund transfers more quickly than banks.
+And if you’re sending money to a cash pickup location, the transfer can go through in minutes.

 - Transfer options.
 If you plan to send money to Sudan periodically and don’t want to go through the entire process every time, consider using the services of a money transfer company that lets you make scheduled payments.

 - Minimum transfer amounts.
 While some money transfers companies have no minimum transfer limits in place, others won’t let you send less than $500 or $1,000.

 Case Study:Banks vs. money transfer companies